Hans-Valentin Hube: World War II

 After the destruction of the 6th Army, Hube was sent to the Mediterranean front.
 He created Gruppe Hube in Sicily, a four-division force whose task was to defend the island.
 With the advent of Operation Husky on 10 July, Hube commanded the overall German defence.
 On 17 July 1943 Hube was given command of all army and Flak troops on the island.
 Hube organised the evacuation to the Italian peninsula.
 He had prepared a strong defensive line, the 'Etna Line' around Messina, that would enable the Germans to make a progressive retreat while evacuating large parts of his army to the mainland.
-George S. Patton began his assault on the line at Troina, but it was a linchpin of the defense and stubbornly held.
+George S. Patton began his assault on the line at Troina, but it was a linchpin of the defense and was stubbornly held.
 Despite three 'end run' amphibious landings the Germans managed to keep the bulk of their forces beyond reach of capture, and maintain their evacuation plans.
 Withdrawing a large number of troops from the threat of capture on Sicily represented a major success for the Axis.
 Hube later took part in the battles defending positions at Salerno during the Allied Operation Avalanche.

-Afterwards Hube was moved back to Germany and transferred to the Führerreserve.
+Afterward, Hube was moved back to Germany and transferred to the Führerreserve.
 On 23 October 1943, Hube was designated commander of the 200,000 man 1st Panzer Army, then serving with Army Group South under Field Marshal Erich von Manstein.
 In February 1944, Hube was officially confirmed as commander of the 1st Panzer Army.
 Shortly after, III Panzer Corps, one of Hube's units, was required to assist German forces breaking out of the Korsun-Cherkassy pocket.
 Soon after this, Hube's force was encircled in a pocket near Kamenets-Podolsky.
-Hube led the breakout which lasted from 27 March 1944 until 15 April 1944.
+Hube led the breakout, which lasted from 27 March 1944 until 15 April 1944.

 Death

-On 20 April 1944, Hube returned to Germany, where Adolf Hitler personally awarded him the Diamonds to the Knight's Cross, one of just 27 recipients, and promoted him to Generaloberst for his actions in Sicily, Salerno, and in the Kamenets-Podolsky pocket.
-Hube was killed when the aircraft that was transporting him crashed after takeoff in Salzburg on 21 April 1944.
+On 20 April 1944, Hube returned to Germany to attend Adolf Hitler's 55th birthday celebrations at the Obersalzberg, where Hitler personally awarded him the Diamonds to the Knight's Cross, one of just 27 recipients, and promoted him to Generaloberst for his actions in Sicily, Salerno, and in the Kamenets-Podolsky pocket.
+Hube was killed the following day when the Heinkel He 111 that was transporting him from Reichenhall-Berchtesgaden Airport in Ainring to the Eastern Front crashed shortly after take-off on 21 April 1944.
+His adjutant, Major von Schwanenfeld, was not on the flight as he was going on leave.
+Walther Hewel, who was also in the aircraft, survived, though he was badly injured.

-Hube was given a state funeral in Berlin on 26 April 1944.
+Hube was given a state funeral attended by Adolf Hitler in Berlin on 26 April 1944.
 His coffin was laid out in the Reich Chancellery, and the eulogy was delivered by Heinz Guderian.
 The guard of honour consisted of the generals Walther Nehring, Hermann Breith, Heinrich Eberbach and Hans Gollnick.
 Hube was buried at the Invalids' Cemetery in Berlin.